 Doc Reinhardt’s Encyclopaedia of the Pivot System;

-These three will show you the work for three important teachers who dedicated their entire lives to the study of brass embouchure.
+These three will show you the work of three important teachers who dedicated their entire lives to the study of brass embouchure.
 They are all completely different and contradict each other significantly.
 All of these people have taught players who went on to be some of the best in the world.

 Jerome Callet had a bunch of other books and videos, but two that are worth reading are Trumpet Yoga and Trumpet Secrets.
 The latter explains an embouchure method called the “Tongue Controlled Embouchure”, which is what I teach.
 More info about that can be found on http://tonguecontrolled.info/

 John H. Lynch’s A New Approach To Altissimo Trumpet Playing – Very well written.
 Describes a system not too dissimilar to Superchops, but with some interesting remarks on the problems that players cause themselves when playing;

 Pops McLaughlin has a couple ebooks I like: Tensionless Playing and The 4 Octave Keys;